Matchlock: Description

 A type of matchlock was developed called the snap matchlock, in which the serpentine was brought to firing position by a weak spring, and activated by pressing a button, pulling a trigger, or even pulling a short string passing into the mechanism.
 As the match was often extinguished after its collision with the flash pan, this type was not used by soldiers but was often used in fine target weapons where the precision of the shot was more important than the repetition.

 An inherent weakness of the matchlock was the necessity of keeping the match constantly lit.
 This was chiefly a problem in wet weather, when damp match cord was difficult to light and to keep burning.
 Another drawback was the burning match itself.
 At night, the match would glow in the darkness, possibly revealing the carrier's position.
 The distinctive smell of burning match-cord was also a giveaway of a musketeer's position.
 It was also quite dangerous when soldiers were carelessly handling large quantities of gunpowder (for example, while refilling their powder horns) with lit matches present.
 This was one reason why soldiers in charge of transporting and guarding ammunition were amongst the first to be issued self-igniting guns like the wheellock and snaphance.

-The matchlock was also uneconomical to keep ready for long periods of time.
-To maintain a single sentry on night guard duty with a matchlock, keeping both ends of his match lit, required a mile of match per year.
+The matchlock was also uneconomical to keep ready for long periods of time, as keeping both ends of a match lit every night for a year required a mile of match.